splunk-soar-connectors/logrhythmnextgensiem/README.md

 *   This app is compatible with Phantom **5.0.0+**

 **Port Information**
 *  The app uses HTTP/ HTTPS protocol for communicating with the LogRhythm NextGen SIEM server.
-Below are the default ports used by Splunk SOAR.
+Below are the default ports used by the Splunk SOAR Connector.

     SERVICE NAME | TRANSPORT PROTOCOL | PORT
     ------------ | ------------------ | ----